-In understanding and practicing the component- 'Give Yourself,' we need to have clarity about three concepts- goals, meaning, and purpose.
+To understand and practice the component- 'Give Yourself,' having clarity about three concepts- goals, meaning, and purpose, can be helpful.

 Goals are what we either do or wish to do in the days ahead.
 They include what we want to achieve in the short-term or long-term future.
-We create goals to become better in one or more areas in life like health, time management, academic performance, life relationships, or professional development.
+We create goals to become better versions of ourselves in one or more areas of life, like health, time management, academic performance, life relationships, or professional development.
 Goals are specific, measurable, and attainable as well.
-An example of a 'goal' can be to become physically fit, which might require us to exercise every day for 30 minutes, eat home-cooked food three times a day, and sleep every day for 8 hours.
+An example of a 'goal' can be to become physically fit, which might require us to exercise every day for 30 minutes, eat home-cooked food three times a day, and sleep 8 hours every night.

 Meaning is the reason behind our goals.
 It explains why we do what we do and why our 'goals' hold importance for us.
-Meaning gives us the motivation to continue making choices that help us achieve our goals and shape us into the individuals we want to be.
-So let's say if our goal is to become physically fit, 'meaning' can help us figure out 'why' we want to become so.
-It could either be that we want to build strong immunity, feel confident through physical fitness, become active, fight a medical condition, or lead a healthy lifestyle.
+The meaning we give our goals motivates us to continue making choices that can help us achieve our goals and shape us into the individuals we want to be.
+So let's say our goal is to become physically fit, 'meaning' can help us figure out 'why' we want to become so.
+Maybe we want to build strong immunity, feel confident through physical fitness, become active, fight a medical condition, or lead a healthy lifestyle.

 Purpose is the impact we wish to have on the people and world around us.
-Purpose means the bigger picture that we have in mind when making our day-to-day choices and connecting with the people in our lives.
-When we're purposeful, it becomes a constant reminder for us to keep doing what we do and helps us connect with people who could benefit from our help and vice versa.
+Purpose means the bigger picture we have in mind when making our day-to-day choices and connecting with the people in our lives.
+When we are purposeful, we constantly remind ourselves to keep doing what we do and connect with people who could benefit from our help and vice versa.
 What can be the purpose if our goal is to become physically fit?
 Maybe it is to contribute to a world where people care about maintaining physical health and leading healthy lifestyles.

-While goals are more actionable, meaning and purpose guide us in terms of our thought process.
-Most of the time, we create goals, but we don't know why (we can't figure out the meaning behind our goals) and the impact we wish to have in the world (the purpose of our actions and choices).
+While goals are more actionable, meaning and purpose guide us in terms of our thought processes.
+We often want to achieve a goal, but we don't know why (we can't figure out the meaning it has for us) and the impact we wish to have in the world (the purpose of our actions and choices).
 If we don't think through the meaning and purpose of our daily choices, goals can't be sustainable.

 Goals, meaning, and purpose also create a cyclic process.
-Our purpose guides us in creating goals.
-Our goals further help us become better in life areas that are meaningful for us.
-Together goals, meaning, and purpose can help us put our long-term vision into action.
+Our purpose guides us in creating life goals.
+Our goals further help us become better versions of ourselves in life areas that are meaningful for us.
+Together goals, meaning, and purpose can help us put our long-term vision into daily actionable choices.